 - 36.4.10 Any document left at a registered address or delivered other than by post is deemed to have been served on that day. - 36.4.11 Any document or notice to be served on or information to be given to a Shareholder, must be in legible form.
 For this purpose, any form is legible form which: - (a) is consistent with the ACD's knowledge of how the recipient of the document wishes or expects to receive the document; - (b) is capable of being provided in hard copy by the ACD; - (c) enables the recipient to know or record the time of receipt; and - (d) is reasonable in the context. - 36.4.12 The ACD must obtain the prior approval of Shareholders by extraordinary resolution for any proposed change to the Company that is a fundamental change.
 This is a change or event which: - (a) changes the purpose or nature of the Company; - (b) may materially prejudice a Shareholder; - (c) alters the risk profile of the Company; or - (d) introduces a new type of payment out of the Company property. - 36.4.13 The ACD must give prior written notice to Shareholders of any proposed change which constitutes a significant change.
-This is a change or event which is not fundamental, but which: - (a) affects a Shareholder's ability to exercise his rights in relation to his investment; - (b) would reasonably be expected to cause the Shareholder to reconsider his participation in the Company; - (c) results in any increased payments out of the Company property to the ACD or an associate of the ACD; or - (d) materially increase other types of payment out of the Company property. - 36.4.14 The notice period must be of reasonable length, and must not be less than 60 days. - 36.4.15 The ACD must inform Shareholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Company.
+This is a change or event which is not fundamental, but which: - (a) affects a Shareholder's ability to exercise their rights in relation to their investment; - (b) would reasonably be expected to cause the Shareholder to reconsider their participation in the Company; - (c) results in any increased payments out of the Company property to the ACD or an associate of the ACD; or - (d) materially increase other types of payment out of the Company property. - 36.4.14 The notice period must be of reasonable length, and must not be less than 60 days. - 36.4.15 The ACD must inform Shareholders in an appropriate manner and timescale of any notifiable changes that are reasonably likely to affect, or have affected, the operation of the Company.
 This is a change or event, other than a fundamental or significant change, which a Shareholder must be made aware of unless the ACD concludes the change is insignificant.
 The appropriate manner and timescale of notification will depend on the nature of the change or event.
-An appropriate manner of notification could include the information being included in the next long form report of the Company.
+An appropriate manner of notification could include the information being included in the next long form report of the Company. - 36.5 Changes to the investment objective and policy will normally require approval by Shareholders at an extraordinary general meeting if the change alters the nature or risk profile of the Scheme, or on giving 60 days' notice to Shareholders where the changes do not alter the nature or risk profile of the Company.
+In exceptional circumstances, changes may be made to the investment objective and policy of the Company with no minimum period of notice where these are for clarification purposes only.
+In all cases, changes may only be made to the investment objective and policy following notification to the FCA pursuant to the Act and confirmation from the FCA that these changes will not affect the ongoing authorisation of the Company.